Roadmap to Reopening

 - School systematically documents, communicates, then archives the case.

-We will follow SFDPH guidelines shared on August 7, 2020 for testing, home isolation and quarantine measures and returning to school.
+We will follow SFDPH guidelines shared on March 24, 2021, for testing, home isolation and quarantine measures, and returning to school.
 Per the protocols, “close contact” means people in your home, and people who take care of you or who you take care of.
 Also considered “close contacts” are people who stayed within 6 feet of you for more than 15 minutes, or who had direct contact while they were not wearing a facemask, gown, and gloves.

-For pods or cohorts of children under 12 years age, all staff and children in the same pod or cohort as the person with COVID-19 are considered “close contacts”.
-“Close contact” also includes people who live with, take care of, or are taken care of by the person with COVID 19.
+For pods or cohorts of children under 12 years old, all staff and children in the same pod or cohort as the person with Covid-19 are considered “close contacts”.
+“Close contact” also includes people who live with, take care of, or are taken care of by the person with Covid-19.
 This includes siblings, other family members, and caregivers.
 Additional situations that involve “close contact” include carpooling, eating together, and socializing together outside of the program.

 If a student or staff member has Covid-19 symptoms